Salvo1108/EasyAgreement-IGES/README.md

 ### Prerequisites
 First of all, you will need a machine running Ubuntu.
+You can also use other operating systems such as Windows, MAC, just depending on the component to be installed follow the online guides

+(UBUNTU)
 In order to execute a correct installation of the software you must:

 *	Download and install ‘MongoDB’ database software from here: https://bit.ly/2sOVMn8